Case File 26-1145A

 Actions

-Act before: After Certificate of Eligibility conditions are finalized and recorded
+Act before: After Landmark Commission adopts final Certificate of Eligibility condition language

 Act before: After records request response (typically 10 business days)